 Non-economic damages account for your physical and mental trauma, including:

-- Pain and suffering: For the harm to your physical, emotional, and financial well-being
+- Pain and suffering: For the harm to your physical well-being

 - Disability: If you suffered a physical or cognitive disability from subpar medical care